Advenaa/schizoposting/_pages/about.md

 ## Who am I?

+For those who don't know me, I have a lot of nicknames online, but commonly they call me Advena.
+You might stumble across me in random Discord servers or Twitter conversations (I prefer calling it by the old tongues) where I'm debating something completely unimportant.
+But what's important for you to understand is this:

+> To know advena is to know chaos itself.

-For those who don't know me, I'm that guy who falls down Wikipedia rabbit holes at 2 AM and emerges three hours later somehow connecting medieval salt trade to why your Tinder matches suck.
-I get genuinely excited about learning random shit, which sounds cute until you're trapped at a party listening to me explain Byzantine tax policy or why consciousness was probably a mistake.
+I'm that guy who falls down Wikipedia rabbit holes at 2 AM and emerges three hours later somehow connecting Renaissance double-entry bookkeeping to why Bitcoin mining is accidentally destroying the planet.
+I get genuinely excited about learning random shit, which sounds cute until you're trapped at a party listening to me explain why the housing market is legalized gambling or why consciousness was probably a mistake.

-I'm basically what happens when curiosity meets the inability to stay focused on one topic for more than five minutes.
-Think of me as a human version of those "fun fact" accounts, except I also have opinions about Foucault and will absolutely derail conversations with theories about why the invention of agriculture was humanity's first mistake.
+The thing is, once I start seeing these patterns everywhere, I can't stop.
+Every system reveals another system, every rabbit hole branches into five more, and suddenly I'm that person who genuinely believes understanding how things work - from medieval banking to modern algorithms - is the closest I'll get to having a useful skill.
+Unfortunately, this conviction tends to make me insufferable at social gatherings, which is basically just intellectual ADHD with a philosophy degree and delusions of relevance.

 This is what happens when you give someone with too many thoughts and not enough therapy a website.

 ## What You'll Find Here